NATORGMEDIA/fengshui-marketing-natorg/README.md

 # fengshui-marketing-natorg
-Brand visuals, social content, and promotional assets for NATORG FENGSHUI and the Greta Foster campaign.
+Brand visuals, social content, and promotional assets for NATORG FENGSHUI and the Gold Harlow campaign.
 A centralized vault for graphics, captions, and marketing materials.
 # NATORG Media Kit

-Welcome to the official media repository for **NATORG Feng Shui**, including assets from our **Greta Foster campaign** and other brand-aligned content.
+Welcome to the official media repository for **NATORG Feng Shui**, including assets from our **Gold Harlow campaign** and other brand-aligned content.

 This repository contains a curated collection of brand materials for use in:
 - Social media marketing